spacetelescope/crds/documentation/crds_users_guide/source/web_site_use.rst

 .. figure:: images/web_context_history.png
    :scale: 50 %
-   :alt: History of CRDS operational contexts
+   :alt: History of CRDS latest contexts

 Click the `diff` check box for any two contexts in the history and then click the diff button at the top of the diff column: